screetsec/CodepostEx/README.md

          Living of The IDE (Post-Exploiatiion)
 ```

-CodepostEx is an open-source offensive security tool designed to target trusted AI IDE environments without requiring administrative privileges, enabling covert post-exploitation tactics and techniques.
-It supports multiple AI IDEs, including Cursor, Windsurf, Kiro, Trae, Antigravity and so on.

 > **Authorized use only.** This tool must only be used during penetration tests or red team engagements with explicit written permission from the system owner.
 Unauthorized use is illegal and may violate computer fraud laws in your jurisdiction.

 ## Requirements